 Lineworkers are trained for life within their companies but many begin their career after training at a local technical or community college program.
 Internal training programs are based upon a traditional apprenticeship model where new employees are hired into entry-level positions from which they are able to learn from experienced workers at a safe pace.

 Due to the challenging nature of the work and the high skills needed to perform linework safely and effectively, linework is a very profitable career.
 Entry-level lineworkers can begin their careers in a salary range of $30,000–$40,000.
 As they progress through training, lineworkers can easily make upwards of $100,000 after 5+ years.
+The national average salary is $65,000.

 Energy sector engineers provide engineering and technical expertise and guidance in the identification, analysis, and resolution of routine problems in their area of expertise.
 Engineers are equipped with the ability to understand basic practices of researching engineering and design issues, evaluating alternatives, and making sound recommendations.
 They are able to deal with a variety of individuals from various socioeconomic, cultural, and ethnic backgrounds and have demonstrated effective verbal and written communication skills.